Is TWRA allowed to watch you? Tennessee man’s hidden camera discovery sparks privacy debate - NewsBreak

 However, the Open Fields Doctrine dictates federal law.
 Tennessee has a state constitution that changes one word.

-“They list persons, houses, papers, and possessions , instead of effects,” Wimer said.
+“They list persons, houses, papers, and possessions , instead of effects,” Windham said.
 “You can possess your land, and people do that all across Tennessee every day.”

 That was the basis of a successful lawsuit Rainwaters and Hollingsworth pressed against the TWRA, asking for a grand total of $1.